-There will be a core group with monthly participation and a semi-annual group for spring planting and fall seed collection.
+There is a core group with monthly participation and a semi-annual group for spring planting and fall seed collection.

 Volunteering opportunities will occur on weekends or outside normal business hours

 Core Group Training

-Join us for a 3 hour training session with Forest Park Forever.
-Those who receive training, will be part of a core group able to participate in monthly restoration activities under the guidance of FPF and with the leadership of Gary Schimmelpfenig.
+Core group members receive a 3-hour training session with Forest Park Forever.
+Those who receive training, will be able to participate in monthly restoration activities under the guidance of FPF and with the leadership of Gary Schimmelpfenig.